 When your Indoor Air Quality is poor, your living environment can suffer.
 With unwanted odors, stuffiness, excess humidity, lack of air movement, and mold or mildew, your home can feel less like home and more like a hot, humid day outside.
 High humidity in your home is less than ideal – fostering mold, mildew, and rot, while allowing dust mites, insects, and other pests to thrive.

 Healthy Humidity plays a key role in your wellness.
-A whole-home dehumidifier can bring your humidity to a desired level (as close to 50% as possible), leaving unwanted home annoyances in the dust.
+A whole-home dehumidifier can bring your humidity to the desired level (between 30-60 percent), leaving unwanted home annoyances in the dust.
 Find a Healthy Air Professional near you and take the first step.